Gumpsj/Blockly4Arduino/README.md

 ## Translations
 Would you like to submit a translation of the website for your language?
 This can be done easily:

-1. from [our blockly branch](https://github.com/bmcage/blockly/tree/arduino/msg/json) copy from the file en.json the string codes starting with `ARD`, as well as the codes under those, to your language file, eg `de.json`
+1. from [our ardublockly branch](https://github.com/bmcage/ardublockly/blockly/tree/arduino/msg/json) copy from the file en.json the string codes starting with `ARD`, as well as the codes under those, to your language file, eg `de.json`
 2. Translate them.
 3. Send them to us, or do a pull request against our branch of blockly.